Wishing you knew more about Aboriginal culture? Search no more.

-In Australia more than 130 festivals celebrate Aboriginal arts and culture across the country each year.
-You find some of them listed below.
-Make sure to find out more details before you decide to attend an Aboriginal festival.
+There are more than 130 festivals celebrating Aboriginal culture across the country.
+Some of them are listed below.
+Make sure to find out more details before you decide to attend.

 New South Wales

-- Guringai Festival aims to raise awareness of Aboriginal and Torres Strait Islander people living in the Northern Sydney region.
+- Gai-mariagal Festival (formerly Guringai Festival) aims to raise awareness of Aboriginal and Torres Strait Islander people living in the Northern Sydney region.
 Founded in 2001, it includes art exhibitions, films, performances, environmental walks, workshops and talks in venues across Sydney.
 The festival starts the day before Sorry Day on the 26 May through to the end of NAIDOC week, the second week in July each year.
-See www.guringaifestival.com.au
+See gai-mariagal-festival.com.au

 - Mungabareena Ngan-Girra Festival, Albury